BAYAAAA31/MODULE-1-PRACTICE-PROJECTS/README.md

 ---

-## Practice Problem: string manipulation and input filtering
+## Practice Problem 1: string manipulation and input filtering

 **Description:**
 Write a script that captures a user's sentence using _input()_

+### Solution

+---

+## Practice Problem 2: word rotation problem

+**Description:**
+Create a function named rotate_word() that accepts a non-empty string.
+Move the first character of the string to the end while keeping all remaining characters in their original order.
+Preserve the capitalization of every character.
 ### Solution